agilecontent/itaas-nodejs-tools/DOCUMENTATION.md

 #### `number.parseInt32`

-Returns the integer value of the parameter if it's accepted by `isInt32`, throws an `Error` otherwise.
+Returns the integer value of the parameter if it's acceptable by `isInt32`, throws an `Error` otherwise.

 ```javascript
 const tools = require('itaas-nodejs-tools');